freddan88/smrpg_build/README.md

 #### Plugins tested on:

 - SRCDS playing Counter-Strike Source
-- SRCDS playing Counter-Strike: Global Offensive
+- SRCDS playing Counter-Strike: Global Offensive<br/>
 ( Some plugins may not work due to incompatibility with CSGO )

 #### Plugins, dependencies and authors: